ShaylanDias/NetflixPrize/README.md

 # NetflixPrize
- Analyzes a MovieLens dataset to recommend movies and make predictions on user ratings of movies - Made for 2018 APCS competition
+Analyzes a MovieLens dataset to recommend movies and make predict user ratings of movies - Made for a 2018 APCS competition